modin-project/modin/docs/development/architecture.rst

     - Uses native python execution - mainly used for debugging.
     - The storage format is `pandas` and the in-memory partition type is a pandas DataFrame.
     - For more information on the execution path, see the :doc:`pandas on Python </flow/modin/core/execution/python/implementations/pandas_on_python/index>` page.
-- cuDF on Ray (experimental)
-    - Uses the Ray_ execution framework.
-    - The storage format is `cudf` and the in-memory partition type is a cuDF DataFrame.
-    - For more information on the execution path, see the :doc:`cuDF on Ray </flow/modin/core/execution/ray/implementations/cudf_on_ray/index>` page.

 .. _directory-tree: